TcMenu/documentation/content/arduino-libraries/io-abstraction/arduino-logging-with-io-logging.md

     BufferedSerial serPort(USBTX, USBRX);
     MBedLogger LoggingPort(serPort);

+Instead of the above, you can use the following macro that always work, on any platform.

+    IOLOG_MBED_PORT_IF_NEEDED(txPin, rxPin)

+You should always start the serial port.
+For example on Arduino you may need to start the serial port youre using with something like `Serial.begin(115200);`, and there is also a macro for that:

+    IOLOG_START_SERIAL

 In summary, the logging framework is a compromise between functionality and size, biased slightly toward size.